 Now in its 7th revision since 2004, it's been trusted & downloaded over 17,000 times by people just like you who have a crucial interview and want to get hired.
 Download it now.
 You have a full 60 days to evaluate it.
 We honor a 60 day no questions asked money-back guarantee.

-because right now new customers can take over 40% off the price (was $
+because until the sales event ends, new customers can take over 40% off the price (was $

-- What you are about to download allows you to prepare FAST, and at $37 your smart investment in yourself is less than you would spend on round of drinks when you celebrate getting the job! — And your return on that small investment could be huge for you.
-Think about it. … For the price of less than a couple large pizzas you could have the new job you've already put lots of energy into finding.
-Think of how you'll feel!
+- What you are about to download allows you to prepare FAST.
+Your smart investment in yourself is less than you would spend on a round of drinks when you celebrate getting the job. — And your return on that small investment could be huge for you!
+Think about it … For the price of less than a couple large pizzas you could have the new job you've already put lots of energy into finding.

 - This is considered a tax-deductible investment in your job training & career success.